Ethnography: Multispecies ethnography

 Multispecies ethnography in particular focuses on both nonhuman and human participants within a group or culture, as opposed to just human participants in traditional ethnography.
 A multispecies ethnography, in comparison to other forms of ethnography, studies species that are connected to people and our social lives.
 Species affect and are affected by culture, economics, and politics.

 The study's roots go back to general anthropology of animals.
 One of the earliest well-known studies was Lewis Henry Morgan's The American Beaver and His Works (1868).
 His study closely observed a group of beavers in Northern Michigan.
 Morgan's main objective was to highlight that the daily individual tasks that the beavers performed were complex communicative acts that had been passed down for generations.

 In the early 2000s multi-species ethnography took on a huge increase in popularity.
 The annual meetings of the American Anthropological Association began to host the Multispecies Salon, a collection of discussions, showcases, and other events for anthropologists.
 The event provided a space for anthropologists and artists to come together and showcase vast knowledge of different organisms and their intertwined systems.

 Multispecies ethnography highlights a lot of the negative effects of these shared environments and systems.
 Not only does multispecies ethnography observe the physical relationships between organisms, it also takes note of the emotional and psychological relationships built between species.

 Relational ethnography

-Most ethnographies take place in specific places where the observer can observe specific instances that relate to the topic involved.
-Relational Ethnography articulates studying fields rather than places or processes rather than processed people.
+Most ethnographies are conducted in particular settings where the researcher can witness events or behaviors relevant to the study’s focusRelational Ethnography articulates studying fields rather than places or processes rather than processed people.
 Meaning that relational ethnography doesn't take an object nor a bounded group that is defined by its members shared social features nor a specific location that is delimited by the boundaries of a particular area.
 But rather the processes involving configurations of relations among different agents or institutions.
+For instance, such places could be created through an interconnection between the place at hand and the people that live within it and continuously re-create meaning by sharing and changing historic narratives of this place.
+Applying this form of ethnography to land and landscape, Munira Khayyat suggests that this approach can also help to refocus previous versions of histories, for example the stories of soldiers and their reception in their homes, to those that have been impacted by the wars on the ground (e.g., civilians in Southern Lebanon).